Vpekdas/Philosophers/README.md

 The first thing I did was to research more about this problem.
 I came across many solutions using different approaches (such as Dijkstra's solution and the Resource Hierarchy solution).
 These seemed a bit complicated, but I was advised by many students that it wasn't necessary to code such a sophisticated approach for this project.

 ### Understanding how thread and mutex function works:
 As usual, I turned to [CodeVault](https://www.youtube.com/@CodeVault) for guidance.
 The explanations provided on how threads work, what a data race is, and how to avoid them were very clear!
-I also want to thank [Uilly93](https://github.com/Uilly93) for explaining his approach to me, which saved me a lot of time (especially after receiving a zero score in three peer-to-peer corrections).
+I also want to thank [Uilly93](https://github.com/Uilly93) for explaining his approach to me, which saved me a lot of time.

 ### Choosing a structure:
 I decided to create a structure because I knew I would need to store a lot of information.
 Here's an example of the structure that I used: